harelba/q/README.markdown

 # q - Treating Text as a Database

+(also known as qsql)

 ## Overview
 Have you ever stared at a text file on the screen, hoping it would have been a database so you could ask anything you want about it?
 I had that feeling many times, and I've finally understood that it's not the _database_ that I want.
 It's the language - SQL.